 - iii.
-There are no non-significant changes planned for this activity during the Plan year. - iv.
+Non-significant changes planned for this activity during the Plan year may include revision of some specific pay points used in the calculation of escrow.
+Any changes will be approved in a revision of the FSS Action Plan. - iv.
 There are no planned changes or modifications to the metrics for this activity during the Plan year. - v.
 VHA does not plan to pursue any significant changes to this activity in the Plan year.